When Lord Khandoba Made Aurangzeb Flee For His Life

 Invasion of Aurangzeb on Maharashtra:

-After the death of the great king Shivaji, Aurangzeb sensed that that was the right time to invade and defeat Marathas.
+After the death of the great king Shivaji, Aurangzeb sensed that that was the right time to invade and defeat the Marathas.
 So he came to Maharashtra with a humongous army.
 Sambhaji Maharaj put up a tough fight for about nine years but was brutally murdered by Aurangzeb because of treachery by a Maratha knight.

 Aurangzeb Decides to Destroy the Jejuri Temple: